 Deciding what to have (and more importantly what to miss out on) was an achingly difficult #firstworldproblem but urged to try the spiced pigeon I’m so very glad I did.
 Served with an ale sauce reduction and finely braised artichokes, the slow-cooked breast meat is subtly infused with cardamom, star anise, ginger, garlic and allspice, which served perfectly rare each forkful simply melted on my palate.
 I paired it with an artery-twitching serving of creamy pomme purée which was approximate 7:1 butter to potato ratio in the very best, utterly delicious tradition.

 Researching 14th-century cookbooks such as those by the royal chefs of King Richard II to Lewis Carroll’s flights of fancy caught their imaginations.
 Working with food historians, tapping into the world of the British library and the team at King Henry VIIIth Hampton Court Palace the very modern dining experience of Dinner by Heston Blumenthal was born.

 Hereford Ribeye (

-Thought not quite as ancient in origin, my date enjoyed the Hereford Ribeye steak served with mushroom ketchup.
-Perfectly tender and flavorsome, as the most traditionally restaurant-y dish on the fascinating menu it definitely deserves the place it occupies.
+Though not quite as ancient in origin, my date enjoyed the Hereford Ribeye steak served with mushroom ketchup.
+Perfectly tender and flavoursome, as the most traditionally restaurant-y dish on the fascinating menu it definitely deserves the place it occupies.
 Served with cubes of bone marrow and a side of Heston’s painstakingly perfected triple cooked chips, I claimed a (birthday-girl treat) forkful of this simple but perfectly seasoned slab of beef.
 Heaven.
-We were far too busy to photograph the sides unfortunately – imaginations will have to suffice.
+We were far too busy to photograph the sides, unfortunately – imaginations will have to suffice.

 Tipsy Cake ()